-Ski worlds stay in 2021 despite request to delay
+Ski worlds to be held in 2021 despite request to delay

-OBERHOFEN, Switzerland (AP) — A request by the organizers of next year’s skiing world championships in Italy to postpone the event by one year was rejected Thursday by the International Ski Federation.
+GENEVA (AP) — A request by the organizers of next year’s skiing world championships in Italy to postpone the event by one year was rejected Thursday by the International Ski Federation.

 The Veneto region of northern Italy was hit hard by the coronavirus and the season-ending World Cup races in Cortina in mid-March were canceled.
 That week-long event was to be a test for the 2021 worlds.

+“The last month of efforts to come to this solution demonstrates the strong collaborative spirit of the ski family and stakeholders.”
+FIS president Gian Franco Kasper said.

-Organizers in Italy said they would face losses of about 30 million euros ($34 million) if the worlds are also canceled.
+Organizers in Italy have said they expect losses of about 30 million euros ($34 million) if the worlds are also canceled.
 They asked for a postponement to March 2022, which would be only weeks after the Beijing Olympics.

+“But we will be ready in any case and we will show that these world championships can change the history of a region despite the current difficulties,” Alessandro Benetton, president of the Cortina organizing committee, said in a statement.

+Italian racer Sofia Goggia, the 2018 Olympic downhill champion, said she was “happy for Cortina because it will host the first major international event after the coronavirus epidemic.”

-Cortina, which hosted the 1956 Olympics, will co-host the 2026 Games with Milan and use the worlds as a showcase for the resort.
+Cortina, which hosted the 1956 Olympics, will co-host the 2026 Winter Games with Milan and use the worlds as a showcase for the resort.

+The women’s World Cup downhill on the Olympia delle Tofane course each January is one of the most scenic in the sport with a signature jump between tall outcrops of jagged rock.

 The Dolomites venue was awarded the 2021 worlds by FIS after missing out as a candidate four straight times from 2013-19.